FOOD&SPICES

 Unable to load availability for pickup

-This long pepper is a sharp, unripe pepper with a complex flavour.
-It is grown in the Kampot region of Cambodia, famous for its black pepper.
+This long pepper is a hot, unripe pepper with a complex flavor.
+It is grown in the Cambodian region of Kampot, famous for its black pepper (Piper nigrum).
 This black long pepper is a versatile pepper for Southeast Asian and European cuisine.

-This black long Kampot pepper is harvested from the Javanese long pepper (Piper retrofractum) which is grown in Cambodia in the same region where the famous Kampot pepper grows.
-It comes from the ripe fruit, which can be bright red and resembles a chili pepper, but is not.
+This Black long pepper is harvested from the Javanese long pepper (Piper retrofractum) which is grown in Cambodia in the same region where the famous Kampot pepper grows.
+It comes from the ripe fruit, which can be fiery red and resembles a chili pepper, but is not.

-This long pepper is grown in the forests, where farmers plant it.
-They take advantage of the shade of existing trees and the fertile, moist environment, so that no fertilization and irrigation is required.
-The plants soon bear fruit and yield more every year.
-After the third year, the plants are dug up and replaced.
+This long pepper is grown in forests, where farmers plant them.
+They take advantage of the shade of existing trees and the fertile, moist environment, so that fertilization and irrigation are not necessary.
+The plants bear fruit quickly and give more yield each year.
+After the third year, the plants are uprooted and replaced.

 This Kampot pepper is one of the four types of long peppers that we have in the store.
 From Japan we also have the Javanese long pepper from Ishigaki Jima - currently not available - and from Vietnam the Indian long pepper (Piper longum) from Dak Lak - Binh Duong, and the Cape long pepper (timiz) from Ethiopia.

 This long pepper is quite sharp, especially for a pepper of this type.
-You taste a palette of sweet citrus tones, but the spicy-woody scent of black pepper *) predominates.
-These are the most important seasonings in long pepper:
+You will taste a palette of sweet citrus tones, but the spicy-woody scent of black pepper *) dominates.
+These are the most important flavors in long pepper:

 - 3-carene, citrusy

-- D-limonene (dipentene), sweet orange flavour, present in moderate amounts in nutmeg, mace and cardamom,
+- D-limonene (dipentene), sweet orange flavor, found in modest amounts in nutmeg, mace and cardamom,

-- α-phellandrene *, pleasant citrus and woody pepper flavour
+- α-phellandrene*, pleasant citrus and woody pepper flavor

-The easiest way to use long pepper is to cut or break the pepper into pieces and then pound or grind these pieces, for example in a coffee grinder that you have specially designed for grinding spices.
+The easiest way to use long pepper is to cut or break the pepper into pieces and then grind or pound these pieces, for example in a coffee grinder that you have specially designed for grinding spices.

 - 100% pepper berries from the Piper retrofractum (Javanese long pepper)